Strengthening the health of our planet while strengthening the rights of our people.

 Woven transforms solutions to the climate crisis through the advancement of Indigenous rights, wisdom, and sovereignty.
 Our framework is focused on four key areas: research, global convening, ancestral knowledge, and network building.
 Please use this page to learn about our latest research projects, upcoming events, regional stories, and ways to get involved.

-LATEST RESEARCH
+RESEARCH

 Mapping Indigenous Peoples in the Global Movement.